 Nowadays, Falcon Heavy is the rocket with the most payload capacity: 64 tonnes to LEO.
-Moreover, it has a great advantage, as all its first stage, which is based on the design of the Falcon 9, it is reusable, and SpaceX is working in making the second stage also reusable.
+Moreover, it has a great advantage, as its first stage, which is based on the design of the Falcon 9, is reusable, and SpaceX is working on making the second stage also reusable.

 Thanks to these characteristics, this rocket has lowered in great measure the price of sending a kilogram of material to orbit.
 During the 4 decades that followed the Apollo missions to the Moon, the price to send a kilo of material to orbit has been 10 000 dollars.
 Thanks to the innovative system developed by SpaceX to reuse rockets, used by the Falcon 9 and the Falcon Heavy, this price has been lowered to 2 000 dollars per kilo.